40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH10 -- Word Splitting.md

 ```

-One command can behaves this thanks to word splitting and word expansion
+One command can behaves this thanks to word splitting and expansions

 When one enters these commands in terminal